Note: Use of the word spouse also includes a civil union partner.

 Apply on the Benefit Access Application if you meet the following requirements:

-- you must be 65 years of age or older before January 1 of the current year; or
+- you must be 65 years of age or older by December 31 of the current year; or

-- you must be 16 years of age or older before January 1 of the current year, and qualify as disabled.
+- you must be 16 years of age or older and totally disabled before January 1 of this year.

 - you must live in Illinois at the time you file your application

-- Income Limit for License Plate discount and Ride Free Transit Card:
+- Income Limit Eligibility for the License Plate discount and/or Ride Free Transit Card:

 Your total income last year must be less than

-- $36,635 if filing an application for yourself and your spouse*, or yourself and one Qualified Additional Resident; or
+- $36,635 for a 2 person household (yourself and your spouse, or yourself and one Qualified Additional Resident); or

-- $45,657 if filing an application for yourself, your spouse* and at least one Qualified Additional Resident, or yourself and at least two Qualified Additional Residents.
+- $45,657 for a 3 person household (yourself, your spouse and one Qualified Additional Resident, or yourself and two Qualified Additional Residents).

 *You must include your spouse's income if married and living together on December 31 of last year.
 If your spouse died last year, you would file as single and claim only your income.
 Do NOT include the income of a Qualified Additional Resident.

-Benefits are good for two years under the Benefit Access Program.
-The two-year period starts at the time you are approved for benefits.
-You may file again beginning 90 days before your benefits expire.
+Eligibility is good for two years under the Benefit Access Program.
+The two-year period starts at the time your application is approved.
+You may file again beginning 90 days before your eligibility expires.

 Who qualifies as disabled?

-To qualify as disabled, you must be at least 16 years of age prior to January 1 of this year and receive disability benefits from one of the following:
+To qualify as disabled, you must be at least 16 years of age prior to January 1 of the current year and be determined totally and permanently disabled from one of the following:

 or have one of the following: